-I continued the same mentality into civilian life, and later documented most of the secrets that Imrich and Eli had only taught some of them to very few people and not all of them to the same people.
-This gives each student chance to learn everything which makes a big difference.
+I continued the same mentality of the Israel Defense Force into civilian life, and later documented most of the secrets that Imrich and Eli had only taught some of them to very few people and not all of them to the same people.
+My documentation gives each future student a chance to learn everything which makes a big difference.

 Since I chose a path of accounting as a major civilian career, after auditing Investment partnerships for few years and servicing investment companies I got accustomed to document 100's of sheets of paper with schedules summarizing analytically if the control mechanism of the accounting systems could be relied upon, and whether each presentation of the financial operations and the companies position were fair.

 So I was determined to leave something to the world.
-The rest is sitting for few hours a day for one year and reflecting about my personal experience in the Israeli Defense Forces, and the Aviation Authority brainstorming editing and publishing a book, and presenting any argument anyone in the martial arts world and Military H2H could ever think about.
+Sitting for few hours a day for one year and reflecting about my personal experience in the Israel Defense Force, and the Aviation Authority, brainstorming, editing and publishing a book, I presented any argument anyone in the martial arts world and Military H2H could ever think about.